mbreddy5/webnet/README.md

 ### **Phase 1: Initial Setup and Deployment**

-**Step 1: Launch EC2 (Ubuntu 22.04):**
+**Step 1: Launch Azure VM (Ubuntu 22.04):**

-- Provision an EC2 instance on AWS with Ubuntu 22.04.
+- Provision an Azure VM instance on AWS with Ubuntu 22.04.
 - Connect to the instance using SSH.

 **Step 2: Clone the Code:**

 - Update all the packages and then clone the code.
-- Clone your application's code repository onto the EC2 instance:
+- Clone your application's code repository onto the Azure VM instance:

     ```bash
     git clone https://github.com/mbreddy5/webnet